xoorath/xo.codes/site/recommendations.md

 ## Messaging

 I use a handful of messaging applications.
-I have not found one I like enough to reccomend (including [Signal](https://signal.org/download/)).
+I have not found one I like enough to recommend (including [Signal](https://signal.org/download/)).
 Many of them require de-anonymizing steps such as requiring a phone number to activate or have very low adoption.

 In the meantime my most preferred messaging application is [Signal](https://signal.org/download/) as it does have a number of good privacy and security features even if it requires additional data about users in order to function.